VenkateshYadavP/WhatFlower/README.md

 # WhatFlower
-Just snap a picture of a flower You want to know about, this app will give you its info,and this app works offline.
-I used oxford 102 flowers Caffe model, by converting it to .mlmodel using coremltools in this.
+Just snap a picture of a flower You want to know about, this app will give you its info, this app doesn't need internet connection.
+I used oxford 102 flowers Caffe model to recognise flowers.